-The teaching and learning strategy aims in the most effective and efficient ways to provide a framework of knowledge within which student can take responsibility for their own learning, to introduce students to the latest thinking and research, to give opportunities for students to consider and evaluate the issues and to explore them further with their peers and lecturers.
+The teaching and learning strategy aims in the most effective and efficient way to provide a framework of knowledge within which students can take responsibility for their own learning, to introduce students to the latest thinking and research, to give opportunities for students to consider and evaluate the issues and to explore them further with their peers and lecturers.
 To achieve these aims the teaching and learning will include:

-- Group sessions that are designed to provide an overall framework of the existing knowledge and which will give sufficient information for students to follow up details independently - Large group sessions that will introduce students to new issues, controversial topics, recent research, etc., that are not dealt with in the existing literature - Small group sessions that will give opportunities for students to discuss and demonstrate their learning with their peers and lecturers - Individual supervision in which students will be able to explain, discuss and refine their ideas the form of traditional lectures, seminars, tutorials, workshops or they may be delivered through paper or electronic media.
+- Group sessions that are designed to provide an overall framework of the existing knowledge and which will give sufficient information for students to follow up details independently - Large group sessions that will introduce students to new branding issues, controversial topics, recent case decisions that might alter practices in the future, etc., that are not dealt with in the existing literature - Small group sessions that will give opportunities for students to discuss and demonstrate their learning with their peers and lecturers - Individual supervision in which students will be able to explain, discuss and refine their ideas

+The strategy for each individual course is designed to contain a mix of teaching and learning methods to provide a rich and varied learning environment.
+Sessions may take the form of traditional lectures, seminars, tutorials, workshops or they may be delivered through paper or electronic media.
 The combination of teaching and learning approaches, detailed above, develops students' knowledge, critical and analytical skills and practical skills.
 These include presenting an overview of a topic, encouraging concentration, note taking and sifting of information.
 The use of case studies within seminars encourages the application of knowledge to real life situations, independent learning, group cooperation, imagination and original thinking.